Astronomy 1 (Lecture Class) Information

 This course may be taken on a pass/nopass (P/NP) basis; in fact, for most students, that is the most appropriate way to take the class.

-class calendar or my schedule for the deadline).
+To take the class P/NP, go to Administration and fill out the appropriate paperwork on or before the deadline to do so.
 If you file for P/NP grading, a C-minus or better grade is recorded as a Pass and provides 3 units credit for taking the class, while a D-plus or worse grade is recorded as a NoPass and provides no credit for taking the class; either way, the grade does not affect your GPA.
 P/NP grades should be transferable to all other colleges with the same GPA basis (or lack of it) as at LBCC.

 Auditing